glarivie/recipe-scrapers/docs/ingredients-architecture.md

 }

 type IngredientGroup = {
-  name: string              // Group name, e.g., "For the dough" or "" for default
+  name: string | null       // Group name, e.g., "For the dough" or null for default
   items: IngredientItem[]   // Array of ingredients in this group }